-- Q: What is a Flexible Savings Account (FSA)? - A: It's a pretax way to pay for eligible medical and dependent care expenses. - Q: What types of Medical expenses can I use my FSA funds to pay for? - A: Qualified medical, vision, pharmacy or dental benefit expenses, as defined in Section 213(d) of the Internal Revenue Code.
-Qualified expenses include; OTC drugs with a Doctor's prescription, Deductibles, Coinsurance, Copays, Glasses, Contact Lenses, LASIK, and many more. - Q: Who is a Qualified Dependent for FSA Dependent Care? - A: Children to age 13 and Spouse or other relative incapable of self-care. - Q: What types of dependent care expenses can I use my FSA funds to pay for? - A: Qualified dependent care expenses include; Day Care, Relative Care, In-Home Day Care, and Summer Day Camps. - Q: How much may I contribute in 2015? - A: Medical FSA max amount is \$2,550 and Dependent Care max amount is \$5,000. - Q: When are funds available for use? - A: Medical FSA You may use the up to the full amount elected at any time.
-Dependent Care You may use only the amount contributed at the time of reimbursement. - Q: When can I use my 2015 FSA Funds? - A: All funds must be used in 2015.
-There is a grace period which allows expenses incurred through March 15, 2016 to be submitted for reimbursement.
-All expenses Must be submitted no later than March 31, 2016. - Q: Will a new FSA card be received for the 2016 plan year?
+- Q: What is a Flexible Savings Account (FSA)? - A: A flexible spending account (FSA) lets you set aside money from your paycheck (on a pretax basis) to use for eligible out-of-pocket expenses.
+The two most common types of FSAs are health care and dependent care. - Q: What types of Medical expenses can I use my FSA funds to pay for? - A: Qualified medical, vision, pharmacy or dental benefit expenses, as defined in Section 213(d) of the Internal Revenue Code.
+Qualified expenses include; OTC drugs with a Doctor's prescription, Deductibles, Coinsurance, Copays, Glasses, Contact Lenses, LASIK, and many more. - Q: Who is a Qualified Dependent for FSA Dependent Care? - A: Children to age 13 and Spouse or other relative incapable of self-care. - Q: What types of dependent care expenses can I use my FSA funds to pay for? - A: Qualified dependent care expenses include; Day Care, Relative Care, In-Home Day Care, and Summer Day Camps. - Q: How much may I contribute in 2020? - A: Medical FSA max amount is \$2,700.00 and Dependent Care max amount is \$5,000. - Q: When are funds available for use? - A: Medical FSA You may use up to the full amount elected at any time.
+However, if you leave County employment and have used more than you contributed to your FSA the difference will be reported as income to you on your W-2. - Dependent Care You will only be allowed to use the amount contributed at the time of reimbursement. - Q: What's the deadline for using FSA Funds?

+A: All funds contributed to a FSA account must be used up by the end of the calendar year in which it was contributed.
+However, Nassau County participates in the Grace Period option which allows expenses incurred through March 15th of the following year to be submitted for reimbursement.
+All expenses must be submitted for reimbursement no later than March 31st of the following year.

-- A: Yes.
-If you were enrolled in FSA during 2015, you will receive the new PayFlex Card.
-This is an account debit card used to pay for your eligible expenses.
-If you are enrolling in the FSA for the first time, you will receive a PayFlex Card in December. - Q: What happens to funds in my FSA if I terminate employment? - A: You may still submit expenses incurred prior to your date of termination for Reimbursement.
+- Q: Will a new FSA card be received each year? - A: No. If you were previously enrolled in FSA, you will not receive a new PayFlex Card.
+The PayFlex card is an account debit card used to pay for your eligible medical expenses.
+If you are enrolling in the FSA for the first time, you will receive a PayFlex Card within two weeks of enrolling.
+If you do not receive your card within two weeks, please call Payflex and request one. - Q: What happens to funds in my FSA if I terminate employment? - A: You may still submit expenses incurred prior to your date of termination for reimbursement.
 Any unused funds will be forfeited.